What is the opioid cumulative dose program?

 Your pharmacy will be asked to verify that the dosage is correct for your medications.

 Your prescribing provider will need to submit a prior authorization request and receive Plan approval in order for your medication to be covered.

-We’re here to make sure you have access to the medications you need—we also want you to be safe.
-If you have any questions about the opioid cumulative dose program, please contact Customer Care at 1-858-499-8300 or toll-free at 1-800-359-2002.
+We’re here to make sure you have access to the medications you need — we also want you to be safe.
+If you have any questions, please contact Customer Care at 1-855-298-4252.